bxparks/AceSegment/examples/AutoBenchmark/README.md

   MHz.
 No difference on the slower processors.
 Those fast processors can actually sustain a 20 MHz SPI, which breaks the MAX7219 chip because it can handle only 16 MHz.
+* Verified that removing the 20 nF capacitors from the CLK and DIO lines of the TM1637 modules allows a much shorter `BIT_DELAY`.
+Added CPU benchmark numbers for `BIT_DELAY = 5` microseconds (e.g. `Tm1637(4,SoftTmi,5us)` and `Tm1637(4,SoftTmiFast,5us)`).
+The `flush()` or `flushIncremental()` durations are almost a factor of 10X to 20X shorter compared to `BIT_DELAY = 100`.

 ## Results

 The following tables show the number of microseconds taken by:

-* `ScanningModule::renderFieldNow()`
+* `DirectModule::renderFieldNow()`, `HybridModule::renderFieldNow()`,
+  `Hc595Module::renderFieldNow()`
     * renders the 8 segments of a single LED digit.
-If the LED module has 4 digits, then `renderFieldNow()` must be called 4 times to render the light pattern of the entire LED module.
+    * If the LED module has 4 digits, then `renderFieldNow()` must be called 4 times to render the light pattern of the entire LED module.
 The entire rendering is then called a frame.
+    * Most people can no longer see flickering of the display at about 60 frames a second.
+To achieve that, the `renderFieldNow()` method must be called 240 times a second for a module with 4 digits, or every 4.17 milliseconds.
+    * The results below show that every processor, even the slowest AVR processor, is able to meet this threshhold.
-* `Tm1637Module::flush()`
+* `Tm1637Module::flush()` or `Tm1637Module::flushIncremental()`
-    * sends all digits in the buffer to the TM1637 LED module using the I2C-like protocol
+    * sends digits in the buffer to the TM1637 LED module using the I2C-like protocol
+    * results for two values of `BIT_DELAY` are collected
-    * a bitDelay of 100 microseconds is used
+        * 100 microseconds (e.g. `Tm1637(4,SoftTmi)`)
+        * 5 microseconds (e.g. `Tm1637(4,SoftTmi,5us)`)
 * `Max7219Module::flush()`
-    * sends all digits in the buffer to the MAX7219 LED module using standard software or hardware SPI
+    * sends all digits in the buffer to the MAX7219 LED module using software SPI or hardware SPI

-Most people can no longer see flickering of the display at about 60 frames a second.
-To achieve that, the `renderFieldNow()` method must be called 240 times a second for a module with 4 digits, or every 4.17 milliseconds.
-The results below show that every processor, even the slowest AVR processor, is able to meet this threshhold.

-* For the `BaseModule` and `DirectFast4Module`, this involves turning off the previous digit, sending the 8 bits for the current digit's 8 LED segments in a loop, then turning on the current digit.
-The `digitalWrite()` function is called 10 times.
-* For the `HybridModule` type, the 8 LED segment bits are sent using software SPI or hardware SPI.
-(Software SPI uses the `shiftOut()` method, which is implemented using a loop of `digitalWrite()`.
-* For the `Hc595Module` type, the LED digit pins and the LED segment pins are using conceptually a single SPI transaction.
-For software SPI, this is implemented using 2 `shiftOut()` operations.
-For hardware SPI, this uses a single `SPI::transfer16()` command.

 On AVR processors, the "fast" options are available using the [digitalWriteFast](https://github.com/NicksonYap/digitalWriteFast) library whose